 Human rights are universal.

 Through its human rights policy the EU

 Human rights mean many things to many people.

 The 2012 strategic framework and action plan on human rights and democracy is designed to improve the effectiveness and consistency of EU human rights policy as a whole.
 In 2012, the EU appointed its first ever EU Special Representative for Human Rights, Mr. Stavros Lambrinidis.
 His role is to make EU external human rights policy more effective and bring it to public attention.

 Children need special protection.

-Through the European instrument for democracy and human rights, the EU supports civil society groups or individuals defending democracy, combating torture and fighting racism.
-The EIDHR has a budget of €1.1 billion for 2007 2013.
+Through the European instrument for democracy and human rights, the EU supports groups and associations or individuals that defend human rights and fundamental freedoms, democracy and the rule of law.
+This instrument has a budget of €1.3 billion for 2014-2020.

 This publication is part of the 'European Union explained' series